exoscale/lingo/README.md

 Some very high level:

-* `:exoscale.lingo.explain/message` infered error message you might want to display
+* `:exoscale.lingo.explain/message` inferred error message you might want to display
-* `:exoscale.lingo.explain/path` humanized path
+* `:exoscale.lingo.explain/path` humanised path
-* `:exoscale.lingo.explain/highlight` potential highlight output (shows error value in context with blanked suroundings)
+* `:exoscale.lingo.explain/highlight` potential highlight output (shows error value in context with blanked surroundings)

 Keys related to a potential custom error message found at spec level:

 * `:exoscale.lingo.explain.spec/spec` which spec had a message registered for it
 * `:exoscale.lingo.explain.spec/message` the message in question

-Keys related to a potential error infered from pred data
+Keys related to a potential error inferred from pred data
 * `:exoscale.lingo.explain.pred/spec` the spec used to match the predicate (via conform)
 * `:exoscale.lingo.explain.pred/vals` the values destructured via conformed
 * `:exoscale.lingo.explain.pred/message` the message generated from the values extracted + potential formater registered for this predicate key